Roman-Zanotelli/LychrelSieve/README.md

 \
 Functionally this can be represented as the ItereativeProcess(N, i) != Palidromic Result for i = 1 -> inf Iterations. \
 \
-Based off my interpretation of the mathematical definition, a Lychrel Number itself may be palindromic, but must still meet the prior conditions of the iterative process.
+Based off my interpretation of the mathematical definition, a Lychrel Number itself may be a palindrome, but must still meet the prior conditions of the iterative process.
 ## What Is the Iterative Process?
 Now that we understand Palindromic Numbers and Lychrel Numbers, it is imperative we understand the "Iterative Process" used to determine whether a number is NOT a Lychrel Number.\
 \